minfux/website/content/blogs/wireless-split-keyboard/index.md

 ### The issue with modern keyboards

-Admittedly, the split keyboard has a bit of a niche market, especially compared to the ubiquitous QWERTY keyboard that comes in ISO and ANSI variants.
+Admittedly, the split keyboard has a bit of a niche market, especially compared to keyboards with the ubiquitous QWERTY layout that comes in ISO and ANSI variants.
 A third, less common standard is JIS, which is used primarily in Japan.
 One reason for its popularity is its long history and wide adoption, stemming from the age of the typewriter.
 Despite its downsides, the layout along with the arrangement of keys is still the most popular in today's keyboards.
 Notably, the horizontal staggering of the keys is a feature to prevent the typebars of typewriters from jamming when multiple keys are pressed at the same time.
-This, however, presents no mechanical or ergonomic advantage in modern keyboards.
+This, however, presents **no mechanical or ergonomic advantage** in modern keyboards.

 ![ANSI and ISO layout](img/layouts.jpg "*Image by Switch and Click.*")

-Another drawback of this physical layout is that the keys are all in a single compact cluster.
+Another drawback of this physical layout is that the keys are all in a single, compact cluster.
 This can be inflexible for people with varying shoulder widths.
 When we rest our hands on the keyboard in a touch-typing position, our wrists are often parallel to the keys of the home row.
 If your shoulders are any wider than the home row, then your wrists will be in ulnar deviation.
 I myself have adjusted for this by resting my hands on the keyboard at a slight angle and curling my fingers appropriately, so that there is no deviation in my wrists.

 ![Ulnar deviation demonstration](img/ulnar-deviation.gif "*Demonstration of ulnar deviation when typing.*")